darklynx/request-baskets/docker/README.md

 However, the purge command does not remove all dependencies that are installed with `golang` & `git` packages and final image results in more than 350 MB, even though the original Ubuntu image is only 125 MB.

-Since application is built using `go get github.com/darklynx/request-baskets` command, which pulls the latest version of application from GitHub, you do not need to launch image built from source directory, it can be done from anywhere:
+Since application is built using `go get github.com/darklynx/request-baskets` command, which pulls the latest version of application from GitHub, you do not need to launch image built from source directory.
+This can be done from any location:

 ```bash
 $ cd docker/ubuntu